Economic liberalization: Potential benefits

-The service sector is probably the most liberalized of the sectors.
-Liberalization offers the opportunity for the sector to compete internationally, contributing to GDP growth and generating foreign exchange.
+Liberalization offers the opportunity for the service sector to compete internationally, contributing to GDP growth and generating foreign exchange.
 As such, service exports are an important part of many developing countries' growth strategies.
 India's IT services have become globally competitive as many companies have outsourced certain administrative functions to countries where costs (esp. wages) are lower.
 Furthermore, if service providers in some developing economies are not competitive enough to succeed on world markets, overseas companies will be attracted to invest, bringing with them international "best practices" and better skills and technologies.
 The entry of foreign service providers can be a positive as well as negative development.
 For example, it can lead to better services for domestic consumers, improve the performance and competitiveness of domestic service providers, as well as simply attract FDI/foreign capital into the country.
 In fact, some research suggest a 50% cut in service trade barriers over a five- to ten-year period would create global gains in economic welfare of around $250 billion per annum.

+Preferential trading areas can increase democratization when trading between with other democracies.

+Poverty reduction

-Potential risks of trade liberalization
+Potential risks

 Trade liberalisation carries substantial risks that necessitate careful economic management through appropriate regulation by governments.
 Some argue foreign providers crowd out domestic providers and instead of leading to investment and the transfer of skills, it allows foreign providers and shareholders "to capture the profits for themselves, taking the money out of the country".
 Thus, it is often argued that protection is needed to allow domestic companies the chance to develop before they are exposed to international competition.
 This is also supported by the anthropologist Trouillot who argues that the current market system is not a free market at all, but instead a privatized market (IE, markets can be 'bought').
 Other potential risks resulting from liberalisation, include: